AbdullahQureshi1080/superforms-rn/Readme.md

 <br/>

 ## **In Progress** 🚧 👷
 * More Form Components
   * Dropdown Picker
   * Country Picker
-    * Date Picker
   * Modal Picker
   * Radio Form
   * Checkboxes
   * Image Picker

 ## **Worked On** ✅
+  * Date Picker
   * TDD: Test cases
   * Docs support
-  * Refactoring ~ making all unnecesary props as optional
+  * Refactoring ~ Making all unnecesary props as optional

   **Note:** Open to suggestions, if there is anything specific you want with a form component, let us know.